-Reasonable Suspicion for DUI Stops in Rhode Island
+Learn about the reasonable suspicions for a DUI Stops in Rhode Island:

 Have you ever been stopped by a law enforcement officer for DUI and felt as if you were pulled unfairly?
 There are many cases proving that across the United States hundreds of cases lack solid evidence of a reasonable suspicion for DUI stops.
 Often times civilians feel intimidated by the officer and never think to pursue the feeling that they were stopped without reasonable cause.